We may receive referral fees from partners Advertiser Disclosure

 Compare loads of energy deals from UK energy providers here…

 The current energy price cap is set at £1,717 until the end of December, this is a rise of £149 from the previous cap.
-It’s predicted that Ofgem will raise the price cap again in January 2025, however the price cap is predicted to fall in April 2025.
+Ofgem recently confirmed a further 1.2% increase to the price cap in January 2025.

 (Source Ofgem: Energy Price Cap October 2024 to December 2024) rates are averages and will vary by region, payment method and meter type.
 Contact your supplier for personalised information.